CoderAgam001/Stadium-Flow/README.md

-# Stadium Flow: Predictive Queue Rerouting MVP
+# Stadium Flow: Smart AI Rerouting MVP

-Welcome to the **Stadium Flow App**, a predictive crowd management system designed for cricket stadiums.
-This system uses real-time simulation and AI-powered recommendations to guide fans to less crowded zones, ensuring a seamless stadium experience.
+Welcome to the **Stadium Flow App**, a premium, AI-powered crowd management system designed to optimize fan flow and reduce wait times at major sporting events using real-time predictive analytics and Google Gemini.

 This app is an MVP (Minimum Viable Product) that demonstrates the core functionality of the system.
-It is not yet fully functional, however you can explore it on your own.

-The future versions of the app could include real-time data of a stadium and could use the design system to implement the list features and actually help re-route fans to less crowded zones, minimizing congestion and improving the overall fan experience.

 ## Overview

 The system consists of three main components:
 1.  **Backend Agent (FastAPI):** Manages a SQLite database of stadium zones and hosts a background simulation engine.
 2.  **Logic Agent (Gemini AI):** Analyzes occupancy data and generates natural language routing recommendations using Gemini 1.5 Flash.
-3.  **Frontend Agent (Streamlit):** A dual-view dashboard for Admins (real-time monitoring) and Fans (personalized routing).
+3.  **Frontend Agent (Streamlit):** A role-based dashboard separating Admin analytics from Guest/Fan navigation.

 ---